-The long-term outlook (prognosis) for people with Guillain-Barre syndrome (GBS) varies considerably.
+The long-term outlook for people with GBS varies considerably.
 About 80% of people with GBS walk independently 6 months after the diagnosis, and about 84% walk independently one year after the diagnosis.
-About 60% of people with GBS have full motor strength recovery at one year, but severe motor problems persist in about 14%.
+About 60% of people with GBS have full motor strength recovery at one year, but severe motor problems continue in about 14%.
 Five to ten percent have a prolonged course, with several months of ventilator dependency and very delayed and incomplete recovery.

 In about 10% of people with GBS, an acute relapse occurs after initial improvement or stabilization after treatment.
 The risk of relapse appears to be higher in those who have had a later onset of treatment, a longer-lasting disease course, and more associated medical conditions.
 Recurrence of GBS is rare but has been reported in 2-5% of affected people.
 About 2 percent go on to develop chronic inflammatory demyelinating polyradiculoneuropathy (CIDP).

 We hope this information is helpful.
 We strongly recommend you discuss this information with your doctor.
 If you still have questions, please